 - Letters to the editor

-Journal of Mood Disorders gives high priority to original studies in publication because of aiming to add the findings of searches in Turkey to international scientific knowledge, to share them within the international science milieu and to constitute the introduction of Turkish scientists.
-Meanwhile, the Journal of Mood Disorders may ask for the authors to translate their own articles to English or Turkish before publication.
+Psychiatry and Behavioral Sciences gives high priority to original studies in publication because of aiming to add the findings of searches in Turkey to international scientific knowledge, to share them within the international science milieu and to constitute the introduction of Turkish scientists.
+Meanwhile, the Psychiatry and Behavioral Sciences may ask for the authors to translate their own articles to English or Turkish before publication.
 The original research papers givens priority at publishing .
 Case reports must be 1000 words maximum , excluding summary / abstract and to a maximum of fifteen references must be added.
 A letter signed by all authors must also be added separately.

 The review articles to be published in the journal are authorized by the editor to the relevant authors working on the subject.